LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/Elements/Hybrids/Volcano.md

 ## Idealized Concept
 Cost: --
 Timing: --
 The character couples the resolve of Stone with the furious passion of the Flame, driving them to greater heights.
-When the character takes Actions or establishes Goals in a Scene directly related to a Major Intimacy, they incrase their maximum Passion by 1, up to a total increase equal to their Protection.
+When the character takes Actions or establishes Goals in a Scene directly related to a Major Intimacy, they may gain additional Passion without spending the normal Effort/AP costs for exceeding their starting/soft caps.